-The Department of Computer Science administers two curricula: Computer Science and Engineering (CSE), in the College of Engineering, and Computer Science (CS), in the College of Letters and Science, and offers a minor in Computer Science.
-There are approximately 500 students between the two majors.
+The Department of Computer Science administers two curricula: Computer Science and Engineering (CSE), in the College of Engineering, and Computer Science (CS), in the College of Letters and Science, and offers a minor in Computer Science and a minor in Computational Biology.
+There are over 800 students between the two majors.
 Additionally, the Department offers graduate study leading to the Master of Science and Doctor of Philosophy degrees in computer science.
 Both the CS and CSE majors give students a broad background in computer science with the opportunity to choose electives in a variety of specialized areas.
 As in the computer industry, the interactions between software and hardware are very strong in the CS and CSE majors.

 Computer Science (College of Letters & Science)